FIWARE/tutorials.Identity-Management/README.md

       - my_secret_data
 ```

-The `idm` container is a web app server listening on a single port:
+The `idm` container is a web application server listening on a single port:

-* Port `3005` has been  exposed for HTTP traffic so we can display the webpage and interact with the REST API.
+* Port `3005` has been  exposed for HTTP traffic so we can display the web page and interact with the REST API.

 > **Note** The HTTP protocols is being used for demonstration purposes only.
 > In a production environment, all OAuth2 Authentication should occur over HTTPS, to avoid sending